ramana2074/Deep-Face-Recognition-using-ZFNet/README.md

-# Deep Face Recognition using ZFNet-Inspired Model
+# Deep Face Recognition using ZFNet Model

-This project implements a face recognition system using a simplified ZFNet-inspired architecture, optimized for performance and accuracy.
-It aligns with the methodology discussed in the paper **"Deep Face Recognition based on an Optimized Deep Neural Network using ZFNet"**.
+This project implements a face recognition system using a simplified ZFNet architecture, optimized for performance and accuracy.

 ---

 ## Project Overview

-The model architecture is inspired by ZFNet, leveraging convolutional neural networks (CNNs) for image classification.
+The model architecture is ZFNet, leveraging convolutional neural networks (CNNs) for image classification.
 It has been tailored and optimized for face recognition, achieving high validation accuracy with a compact and efficient design.

 ---

 ## Features
-- **ZFNet-Inspired Architecture**: The network design is based on ZFNet principles, focusing on feature extraction with convolutional layers.
+- **ZFNet Architecture**: The network design is based on ZFNet principles, focusing on feature extraction with convolutional layers.
 - **Optimized Training Pipeline**: Includes data augmentation and adaptive learning rate adjustments.
 - **High Accuracy**: Achieved a validation accuracy of **96.67%** with 15 face classes.
 - **Callbacks for Efficiency**: